Nusha97/Quad-LCA/README.md

 ## Repository Structure

-- `src/`: Contains the source code for trajectory generation and control algorithms.
+- `src/`: Contains the source code for Python-based ROS interface.
+- `scripts/`: Contains the source code for the neural network architecture, the learned tracking penalty regularizer, the online planner.
+- `configs/`: Contains the configuration parameters for both the unicycle and the quadrotor experiments.
 - `data/`: Includes datasets from system rollouts used for learning the tracking penalty regularizer.
+- `notebooks/': Includes Python notebooks to help visualize and debug different components of the code.
 - `models/`: Pre-trained models and parameters for the unicycle and quadrotor systems.
 - `experiments/`: Scripts and configurations to reproduce the experiments presented in the paper.
 - `docs/`: Documentation and supplementary materials.